openhive-network/hafsql/README.md

 Creating indexes will not interrupt the live sync of the HAF/hived node.
 Your node will be running just fine.
 It is **very very slower** compared to the second option and will take longer.
 This is the default option to not break the operation of a live node.
-I strongly recommend using the second option unless you can wait potentially days.
+I strongly recommend using the second option unless you can wait potentially days depending on how busy is your node.

 2. CONCURRENTLY=false
 The live sync of the HAF/hived will be paused.
 Other than that, there shouldn't be any other interruptions.